A Singapore Government Agency Website How to identify

 • The activity/event is initiated by the school.
 If the school is invited to perform at external event(s), consent from the copyright owner(s) is required.

-Can the video of the school’s performance be shared with parents through social media/ Parent’s Gateway?
+Can the video of the school’s performance be shared with parents through social media / Parent’s Gateway?
 The copyright permission obtained for the school’s SYF AP performances applies to the SYF event only.
 Schools will need to contact the copyright owner(s) again to seek permission if they wish to put up the video recordings on the Internet for members of the public to access.
 This additional permission given may come with a cost, depending on the agreement the school reaches with the copyright owners.

 When will we receive the videos and photos taken during the AP?
-For SYF 2024 AP, the professional videos (only if consent is given by the copyright owner, or if the school owns the copyright) and photos will be sent to the schools in June 2024.
+For SYF 2025 AP, the professional videos (only if consent is given by the copyright owner, or if the school owns the copyright) and photos will be sent to the schools in July 2025.

-After the AP, the adjudicators’ comment sheets and report provide timely feedback on students’ performance outcomes and highlights the strengths and areas for improvement.
+After the AP, the adjudicators’ comment sheets provide timely feedback on students’ performance outcomes and highlights the strengths and areas for improvement.
 Teachers should use them collectively to inform students’ learning and the future planning of their CCA programmes.

 DANCE